Cardinals seek identikit for new pope

 Those two popes made sure any man awarded a cardinal's red hat was firmly in line with key Catholic doctrine supporting priestly celibacy and Vatican authority and opposing abortion, women priests, gay marriage and other liberal reforms.

-Benedict has also stiffened the Church's missionary spirit by creating a Vatican department for what is called the New Evangelisation, a drive to spread the faith more vigorously.
+Benedict has also stiffened the Church's missionary spirit by creating a Vatican department for what is called the New Evangelization, a drive to spread the faith more vigorously.

 With a conservative doctrine assured, cardinals and officials of the Vatican bureaucracy, or Curia, told Reuters the focus now revolves around other issues such as a candidate's age, nationality and the qualities he can bring to the office.